Skip to contents

 • Minimal - the smallest adjustment set that blocks all back-door paths (confounders only).

-• Canonical - the largest permissible set: includes all controls that are not MED, COL, IO, DMed, or DCol. other variables may appear here.
+• Canonical - the largest permissible set: includes all controls that are not MED, COL, dOut, dMed, or dCol. other variables may appear here.

 Errors and edge cases